 What is Genetic Information Harassment?

-In Wisconsin, you cannot be harassed at work because of your genetic information.
-Genetic information harassment occurs when offensive comments or actions are frequently being made by someone in the workplace about the your genetic information.
-The harasser can be your supervisor, a supervisor in another area, a co-worker, or someone who is not even an employee, such as a client or customer.
+In Wisconsin, the law prohibits harassment in the workplace because of an individual’s genetic information.
+Genetic information harassment occurs when offensive comments or actions are frequently being made by someone in the workplace about another person’s genetic information.
+The harasser can be a supervisor, a supervisor in another area, a co-worker, or someone who is not even an employee, such as a client or customer.

 What is Genetic Information?

-There are rules that prohibit your company from gathering genetic information about you or a family members.
+The law prevents employers from gathering genetic information about employees or their family members.
 Genetic information includes all of the following:

-- Information about the genetic tests of your family members
+• Information about the genetic tests of family members

-- Information about the diseases or disorders in your family (i.e. family medical history)
+• Information about the diseases or disorders in the family (i.e. family medical history)

-Family medical history is included in the definition of genetic information because it is often used to determine whether someone has an increased risk of getting a disease, disorder, or condition in the future.
+Family medical history is included in the definition of genetic information because it could be used to determine whether someone has an increased risk of getting a disease, disorder, or condition in the future.

-- Information about genetic services and tests you have ever requested or received
+• Information about genetic services and tests an individual has ever requested or received

-- Information about clinical research, that includes genetic services, in which you or your family has participated
+• Information about clinical research, that includes genetic services, in which an individual or his or her family has participated

-- Genetic information about your unborn child, or the unborn child of your family members
+• Genetic information about an individual’s unborn child, or the unborn child of an individual’s family members

-- Genetic information about an embryo legally held by you or your family member using assisted reproductive technology (ART)
+• Genetic information about an embryo legally held by an individual or his or her family member using assisted reproductive technology (ART)

 What are Genetic Tests?